Back to Business! Launch Your New Business With 10% Off — Start Now

 The required documents may include the Memorandum of Association, which includes:

-• The proposed registered office of the company in Thailand
+• The proposed registered office of the company is in Thailand.

 An application form and list of shareholders, director forms signed by each director of the company, Declaration of Business Operation form, and the details of the offices and branches of your business, among others.